-Atlanta that Waste Management had recommitted to its recovery efforts, the company's financial officers had earlier been briefing Wall Street analysts like those from Morgan Stanley Dean Witter with the real story.
+Thus, the answer to the defining question might be better found in what Waste Management is telling Wall Street.
+While Mr. Ragiel assured recyclers at the Paper Recycling 2000 conference in Atlanta that Waste Management had recommitted to its recovery efforts, the company's financial officers had earlier been briefing Wall Street analysts like those from Morgan Stanley Dean Witter with the real story.
 Out of those briefings, the investment house reported -

 "For nearly a decade, recycling has decimated aggregate volume growth in the traditional waste management business ...
 [R]ecycling has long been the enemy of the solid waste industry, stealing volumes otherwise headed for landfills ...
 [R]ecycling has reached a saturation point in the U.S. and should therefore not be nearly as large a threat to solid-waste companies going forward as it has been over the past decade. ...
-[L]ess recycling should lead to accelerating disposal volumes, which in turn should lead to pricing leverage for landfill operators."2
+[L]ess recycling should lead to accelerating disposal volumes, which in turn should lead to pricing leverage for landfill operators."

-Why, though, would recycling be a threat to profitability?
+Why, though, would recycling be a threat

+to profitability?
 To find out, look at the pressures consolidators are under from Wall Street and the private equity pools that stepped into the breach when the public markets fled in the last meltdown of the waste sector in 1999.

-A short walk down the garbage industry's memory lane shows why the interests of vertically integrated consolidators - though not those of local haulers - diverged from recyclers a decade ago.
+A look at waste history shows why the interests of vertically integrated consolidators - though not those of local haulers - diverged from recyclers a decade ago.
 As diversion of waste away from landfills began to reach significant levels, the lever for racking in the kind of premium profits that lures investors became wobbly.